-ABSTRACT
+Abstract

 Parenting stress has a range of effects on parents and their children.
-Despite existing evidence on the effectiveness of family-based interventions on reducing parenting stress among parents, little is known about the mechanism of change that contributes to the reduction.
-This study investigated mediators of change in a parenting programme (Parenting for Lifelong Health [PLH]) on reducing parenting stress among parents of adolescents in South Africa.
-A pragmatic cluster randomized controlled trial was conducted among a total sample of 552 parents M = 49.37(SD = 14.69) who were recruited from 40 communities in South Africa’s Eastern Cape Town.
-A mediation analyses was performed to investigate direct and indirect effects using PROCESS macro statistical software.
-The findings of the study show that parenting stress reduction operates via three significant mediators: improved parent-child relationship (ß = .058, P < .000), reduced parental depression (ß = -.103, P < .000), and reduced family poverty (ß = -.049, P < .000).
-The findings of the study highlight the importance of considering child, parental and contextual factors in the design and development of interventions aiming at reducing parenting stress among families in low and middle-income settings.
+Despite existing evidence on the effectiveness of family-based interventions on reducing parenting stress, little is known about the mechanism of change that contributes to its reduction.
+This study investigates the mechanism of change in a parenting programme (Parenting for Lifelong Health [PLH]) on reducing parenting stress among primary caregivers of adolescents in South Africa.
+A pragmatic cluster randomized controlled trial was conducted among a total sample of 552 parents (aged, M = 49.37; SD = 14.69) who were recruited from 40 communities in South Africa’s Eastern Cape Province.
+A mediation analysis was performed to investigate direct and indirect effects using PROCESS macro statistical software.
+The findings of the study indicate that parenting stress reduction operates via three significant mediators: improved parent-child relationship (ß = .058, P < .000), reduced parental depression (ß = -.103, P < .000), and reduced family financial strain (ß = -.049, P < .000).
+The findings of the study highlight the importance of considering child, parental and contextual factors in the design and development of interventions aimed at reducing parenting stress in families in low and middle-income settings.

-Keywords: Parenting stress, poverty, parental mental health, parent-child relationship, adolescents
+Keywords: parenting stress, poverty, parental mental health, parent-child relationship

-INTRODUCTION

-Parenting stress is a complex construct that has been identified both as a consequence and as a predictor of parenting and family dynamics (Sánchez-Sandoval & Palacios, 2012).
-The everyday challenges associated with child rearing can exert a strain on parents, especially when the parents' responsibilities as caregivers for their children cannot be met with the resources available to the caregiver (Cousino & Hazen, 2013; Pereira et al., 2012).
+Parenting stress is a complex construct that has been identified both as a consequence and a predictor of parenting and family dynamics (Sánchez-Sandoval & Palacios, 2012).
+The everyday challenges associated with child-rearing can exert a strain on parents, especially when the parents’ responsibilities as caregivers for their children cannot be met with available resources (Cousino & Hazen, 2013; Pereira et al., 2012).

-A number of studies have shown that parenting stress can affect parents and their children in myriad ways (Respler-Herman, Mowder, Yasik, & Shamah, 2012; Cousino & Hazen, 2013).
-Parenting stress is associated with negative parenting practices, including harsh discipline (Venta et al., 2016), hostility (McMahon & Meins, 2012) and child maltreatment (Chaplin et al., 2018; Miragoli, Balzarotti, Camisasca, & Blasio, 2018; Pinquart, 2017).
-In families characterized by greater parenting stress, children and adolescents have more internalizing and externalizing problems (Mackler et al., 2015; Robinson & Neece, 2015; Silinskas et al., 2020), poorer cognitive skills such as executive function (de Cock et al., 2017), and more social and interpersonal difficulties (Anthony et al., 2005).
+A number of studies have shown that parenting stress can affect parents and their children in myriad ways (Cousino & Hazen, 2013; Respler-Herman et al., 2012).
+It is associated with negative parenting practices, including harsh discipline (Venta et al., 2016), hostility (McMahon & Meins, 2012) and child maltreatment (Chaplin et al., 2018; Miragoli et al., 2018; Pinquart, 2017).
+In families characterized by greater parenting stress, children and adolescents have more internalizing and externalizing problems (Mackler et al., 2015; Robinson & Neece, 2015; Silinskas et al., 2020), poorer cognitive skills, such as executive function (de Cock et al., 2017), and more social and interpersonal difficulties (Anthony et al., 2005).
 In addition, parents who experience higher parenting stress report poorer psychological well-being (Deater-Deckard et al., 2016).